 What is the workplace of a Circus Performer like?

-For successful circus performers, work is a fun place, somewhere to practice the skills they love and work on newer, more exciting tricks.
-For any circus performer, the workplace should be a safe place to practice and train, with good equipment and usually with other performers, coaches, or trainers who can help and support each other in their skill development and provide physical assistance if required (for example in learning acrobatic skills).
+The workplace is a safe place to practice and train with other performers, coaches, or trainers who can help and support each other in their skill development and provide physical assistance if required (for example in learning acrobatic skills).

 Circus Performers are also known as: